Selected research projects

 Number of scholarships: 13

-Participating universities: RMIT, Central Queensland, Federation, UTS
+Participating universities: RMIT, Central Queensland, Federation

 Industry partners: Singtel Optus, Consunet, Department of Agriculture and Fisheries, Praetorian Aeronautics, Botanical Food Company, McCormick Foods Australia, Single Agriculture, Connect AUZ, BuzzBay Energy, RedgridGPT, Blue Spiral, Outlook Industries Australia, Datellite